 The obstacle emotions that regularly come up in ADHD relationships are fear of failure, denial, chronic anger, and hopelessness.
 In life, all our emotions are valid.
-Keep in mind that it’s not our emotions that get us into trouble, rather it’s how we respond to them — particularly when we respond with anger.
+Keep in mind that it’s not our emotions that get us into trouble, rather it’s how we respond to them.
+This is particularly true when we respond with anger.
 Anger regularly comes up when one or both partners sacrifice their sense of self for the preservation of the relationship.
 This is where some of the individual work needs to occur as each partner works toward individual growth.

 3. Get treatment for you both

-All ADHD relationships would benefit from speaking to a professional about their relationship and understanding each individual’s areas of healing that need to take place.
+All ADHD relationships would benefit from speaking to a professional about their relationship.
+A professional can help the couple understand each individual’s areas of healing that need to take place.
 For the non-ADHD partner, it may be grieving what is not in their relationship and the anger present.
 For the ADHD partner, it may mean working on organization and making different choices that impact their relationship.

-Orlov gives the imagery of a three-legged stool for the ADHD partner, where the legs are making physical changes, making behavioral and habitual changes, and developing strategies to use when you interact with your non-ADHD partner (i.e. communication).
+Orlov gives the imagery of a three-legged stool for the ADHD partner.
+In this metaphor, the legs are 1) making physical changes, 2) making behavioral and habitual changes, and 3) developing strategies to use when you interact with your non-ADHD partner (i.e. communication).
 It is key to reframe for one another that the past ADHD cannot be treated, only accepted.
 Living in the past reinforces old habits and cycles that the couple has.
 The treatment that each partner chooses to enter into takes place in the present.

 4. Improve communication